MpiloNM95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

           TRUEKNOWLEDGE, followed by a new line.
 * Task 9: A script that prints the result of POWER divided by DIVIDE, followed by a new line.
 * Task 10: A script that displays the result of BREATH to the power LOVE.
 * Task 11: A script that converts a number from base 2 to base 10.
+* Task 12: A script that prints all possible combinations of two letters, except oo.